YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/calls/whisper-monitor.md

 3. If the operation is successful, extension A will auto answer and start monitoring the extension B's conversation.

-Note: some IP phone modols or softphones may not support auto answer.
-In this case, IP phones or softphones will ring first, and users need to pick up the call manually to start monitoring. （新增）
+Note: some IP phone models or softphones may not support auto answer.
+In this case, IP phones or softphones will ring first, and users need to pick up the call manually to start monitoring.

 **Conditions**